huaweicloud/terraform-provider-huaweicloud/docs/resources/lb_loadbalancer.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the loadbalancer resource.
-If omitted, the provider-level region will work as default.
-Changing this creates a new loadbalancer resource.
+* `region` - (Optional) The region in which to create the loadbalancer resource.
+    If omitted, the provider-level region will be used as default.
+    Changing this creates a new loadbalancer.

 * `name` - (Optional) Human-readable name for the loadbalancer.
 Does not have to be unique.